Integrated Petrophysics for Unconventional Reservoirs

-This course will equip you with the skills necessary to acquire and evaluate the essential data for each major unconventional reservoir type and to judge if petrophysical results are fit for purpose.
-The course outlines the geological and engineering configuration of each unconventional reservoir type and the resulting petrophysical objectives and problems.
-Types include Shale Gas (primary focus), Oil Shale (Light Tight Oil), Tight Gas, Coal Bed Methane, Geothermal, CO2 Sequestration and Methane Hydrates.
-Time is allocated to each resource in response to class demand and the activity in the region.
-Armed with this knowledge the petrophysical data and integration methods required to estimate reserves and producibility are explained.
-Quick Look to full, mainstream integrated methods are covered including how to recognise and avoid the common misunderstandings and problems with petrophysical interpretation in unconventionals.
-Examples of log analysis failings and the specific procedures to avoid them are explained simply and clearly with straightforward techniques on how to apply this knowledge.
+This course will teach you how to acquire and evaluate the critical data for each major unconventional reservoir type and to judge if petrophysical results are fit for purpose.
+The course outlines the geological, engineering and petrophysical characteristics and challenges of each unconventional reservoir type including Shale Gas, Oil Shale (LTO), Tight Gas, Coal Bed Methane, Geothermal, CO2 Sequestration and Methane Hydrates.
+Armed with this knowledge the petrophysical data sets and integration techniques required to estimate reserves and producibility are explained.
+The course covers Quick Look to full mainstream integrated methods including how to recognise and avoid the common problems of petrophysical interpretation in unconventional reservoirs.
+Examples of the common log analysis failings and the detailed, specific procedures designed to avoid them are explained simply and clearly.
+Time is allocated in proportion to the global activity and class demand.

-Resources types are dealt with systematically, one by one, and compared and contrasted to enhance their characterisation.
-The typical geological setting is explained and the mechanical / engineering requirements which that geology demands is explained with, for example, the dewatering and pressure reduction of CBM cleats and the stress orientated drilling and hydraulic fracking of brittle, organic shales.
-The relevant evaluation objectives are then clearly laid out for each resource which leads to a logical choice for data acquisition.
-Learning is reinforced by contrasting familiar methods with those required for unconventionals.
-Finally, for each resource, the interpretation and log integration of various data types is performed, from direct measurements to log responses and answers.
-The more popular rival interpretation techniques are then compared and ranked by class discussion and votes.
-Daily morning recaps revise and highlight the essential data requirements, problems and petrophysical evaluation processes of each resource.
+Resources types are dealt with one by one and compared and contrasted to enhance the characterisation of each.
+The basic geological setting is described and the mechanical / engineering requirements which that geology demands is explained.
+The petrophysical evaluation objectives are then laid out within each framework which leads to the logical choice of data acquisition for each resource.
+Learning is consolidated by contrasting unconventional data acquisition and evaluation scheme with those familiar to the class.
+Finally, for each resource, the interpretation and log integration of the various data types is performed, from direct measurements to log responses and answers.
+Popular interpretation techniques are compared and ranked by class discussion and votes.
+Daily morning recaps revise and highlight the essential data requirements, problems and petrophysical evaluation processes of each.

 Data covered is exhaustive, including Drilling, Core, SCAL, LWD, LithoScanner, NMR, Dielectric, Sigma, Acoustic, Image-logs, MDTs, Fracking (process) and Testing.
 Recommendations for mudlogs, core, lab work, LWD, Wireline and testing are made for each resource type including special core analysis (SCAL), where appropriate.
 Basic, expandable petrophysical evaluation templates are provided which may be implemented as xls sheets or as petrophysical software user scripts.
 The course is delivered via a series of interleaved theory, micro-practicals, demos, workshops and movies to reinforce key facts.